 Parents are the prime educators for children on many RSE matters and schools complement and reinforce this role.
 RSE is most effective when there is communication and collaboration between school and home.
+A summary of all PSHEE topics covered each year is published to parents at the start of the academic year.
+They are encouraged to attend the Autumn Term meeting to view and discuss the teaching material and can contact the Head of PSHEE or Deputy Head Pastoral to discuss any aspect of the RSE programme throughout the year.
 Parents are encouraged to talk to their child about their RSE and, where, appropriate, guidance on a particular topic may be sent to parents.
-Parents are encouraged to contact the Director of Wellbeing, Values and Skills to discuss any aspect of the RSE programme and are strongly encouraged to attend Parent Pastoral Forums where these relate to the RSE teaching programme.
+Parents are encouraged to contact the Head of PSHEE or Deputy Head Pastoral to discuss any aspect of the RSE programme and are strongly encouraged to attend Parent Pastoral Forums where these relate to the RSE teaching programme.